pretix/pretix/doc/api/resources/orders.rst

        * does not allow to pass data to plugins and will therefore cause issues with some plugins like the shipping module

-       * does not send order confirmations via email

        * does not support reverse charge taxation

        * does not support file upload questions